Communal areas on public housing estates

 If you want your event to be in a community facility (like a hall or kitchen), your staff or volunteers should have a current Working with Children Check card.

-For more detailed information, read the policy on access to communal areas on our human services website.
+For more detailed information, read the guidelines on access to communal areas on our Service providers website.